Table of Contents

-In general walls of length, more than 450 mm should be avoided.
-Length of the wall must be restricted to 6 m.
+The length of the wall must be restricted to 6 m.
 Cross walls make the masonry stronger.
-It is better to build partition walls along the main walls interlinking the two.
+Building partition walls along the main walls and interlinking the two is better.

-1. Walls with too many doors and windows near to each other may collapse early.-Windows should be kept at the same level.
+1. Walls with too many doors and windows near each other may collapse early.
+Windows should be kept at the same level.

-2. The total width of all openings in the wall should not exceed one-third the length of the wall.
+2. The total width of all openings in the wall should not exceed one-third of the length of the wall.

 3. Doors should not be placed at the end of the wall.
 They should be at least 500 mm from the cross wall.